John Brown's raid on Harpers Ferry: Conflicting interpretations

-From 1859 until the assassination of President Lincoln in 1865, Brown was the most famous American.
-He was the symbol of the nation's polarization: in the North he was a hero, and the day of his execution a day of mourning; flags were flown at half mast in some cities.
-To white Southerners, he was an outlaw, a traitor, promoting slave insurrection, their worst nightmare; secession could no longer be avoided.
+John Brown was widely known after his execution in 1859.
+He was sometimes considered as the symbol of the nation's polarization: in the North he was often seen as a hero, and the day of his execution a day of mourning for many; flags were flown at half staff in some cities.
+To many white Southerners, Brown was an outlaw and traitor, promoting slave insurrection.

 Doubt has been raised as to whether Brown believed his implausible, undermanned attack could succeed, or whether he knew it was doomed yet wanted the publicity it would generate for the abolitionist cause.
 Certainly he "fail[ed] to take the steps necessary" to make it succeed: he never called on nearby slaves to join the uprising, for example.
 According to Garrison, "His raid into Virginia looks utterly lacking in common sense—a desperate self-sacrifice for the purpose of giving an earthquake shock to the slave system, and thus hastening the day for a universal catastrophe."
 Brown's Provisional Constitution, of which he had stacks of copies printed, "was not just a governing document.
 It was a scare tactic".